Effective working groups thrive on healthy team dynamics.

 - How might this activity relate to what we’re trying to do in this training program/working session?

+What are your most successful team dynamics activities?
 If you end up using this activity, please drop me a line and let me know how it went!